 You have completed the basic setup Wizard.
-The configuration now needs to be entered into the DFL-600's flash RAM.
-Clicking Restart will save the configuration and restart the router.
+The configuration now needs to be entered into the DFL-600's non-volatile RAM.
+Clicking Restart will save the configuration to non-volatile RAM and restart the router.

 Home

 The Home menu contains links to all of the setup menus for the DFL-600.